Claude Connector Authentication: How OAuth Works and When You Need It (May 2026)

 The extra.authInfo object contains the access token from the Authorization header.
 This works the same whether the request comes from Claude, ChatGPT, or any other MCP host, because it’s part of the MCP protocol, not specific to any host.

-If you’re building a connector that needs to reach the Connectors Directory, start by building and testing your tool behavior locally, then add OAuth at your identity provider when you’re ready to submit.
+For a broader look at how OAuth 2.1 works across MCP hosts (including ChatGPT-specific details and discovery document setup), see the MCP App Authentication guide.
+If your connector needs to reach the Connectors Directory, start by building and testing your tool behavior locally, then add OAuth at your identity provider when you’re ready to submit.
 The Connectors Directory submission guide covers the full requirements.

 Get Started